ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-### Example of a show function query by using the command line
+See the following example of a show function query by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_show/$SHOW_FUNCTION/$DOCUMENT_ID"